IQ404/8599-ray-tracer/README.md

 I will be travlling to Edinburgh and will be back on May 12th 2023.

-The prototype of an offline ray tracer is almost done, except there is a serious "shadow edge" bug I need to fix.
+The prototype of an offline ray tracer is almost done, except that there is a serious "shadow edge" bug I need to fix.